 - In the second phase, a social support unit, consisting of two to five individuals, manages the event, rather than a single individual.

 - In the last phase, an addict undergoes strict consequences, if he doesn’t comply with the intervention program.

-There are some types of interventions that don’t fit any specific model.
-A professional interventionist can assess the situation and then opt for a strategy that will work best.
-Since the ultimate goal is for your loved one to seek treatment, it’s important to approach them in the best possible way.
+There are various interventions that don’t fit in any particular model.
+An expert interventionist can handle the situation and then go for a suitable strategy that will work best.
+Since the primary goal is for an addict to seek treatment, it’s vital to approach him in the best way possible.

-If you’d like help staging an intervention, give us a call.
-We can connect you with an experienced, professional interventionist in your area that can help you with the process from start to finish.
-Don’t hesitate to contact us.
+Do you need assistance staging an intervention?
+Contact us now!
+We can connect you with a trusted and skilled interventionist in your area that can help you with the process from start to end.